cwahn/efp-control/README.md

-# Eager Functional Programming - Control
+# Eager Functional Programming - Math

-"**Control system module of EFP**"
+"**Math module of EFP**"

-This header-only library is a control system module for the [Eager Functional Programming](github.com/cwahn/efp) library.
-It provides signal processing, both conventional, modern control system related features in a functional manner.
+This header-only library is a mathematics module for the [Eager Functional Programming](github.com/cwahn/efp) library.
+It provides linear algebra, signal processing, both conventional, and modern control system-related features in a functional manner.

 The library is separated from EFP because of the dependence on Eigen, a linear algebra library.